Dental Bridges – Pasadena, TX

-Looking for more information on dental bridges?
+Looking for more information about replacing missing teeth with dental bridges in Pasadena, TX?
 Look no further than Pasadena Family Dentistry!
-If you've lost teeth due to accident, injury, or gum disease, our doctors can create a fixed bridge to restore your solid smile.
-A bridge not only fills the gap, but it also prevents repositioning of remaining teeth.
+If you've lost teeth due to an accident, injury, or gum disease, our dentists can create a fixed bridge to restore your solid smile.
+A fixed bridge not only fills the gap but also prevents the repositioning of remaining teeth.
 It can correct a misaligned bite, improve chewing function and speech articulation, and provide internal structure for the face to give you a more youthful appearance.

 What is a Fixed Bridge?